Owyhee Adult Detention Center

 775-757-2026

-Owyhee Adult Detention Center is for US Bureau of Indian Affairs (BIA) offenders sentenced up to twelve months.
+Owyhee Adult Detention Center is for US Bureau of Indian Affairs (BIA) offenders have not been sentenced yet and are detained here until their case is heard.

 All prisons and jails have Security or Custody levels depending on the inmate’s classification, sentence, and criminal history.
-Please review the rules and regulations for MEDIUM - general facility.
+Please review the rules and regulations for Medium facility.

 The phone carrier is NCIC Inmate Telephone Services, to see their rates and best-calling plans for your inmate to call you.